 “That sounds good “ I replied, “That means that you are done with about 5% of the work”.

-Somewhat disturbed he asked me what I meant with that.
+Somewhat disturbed he asked me what I meant.
 “Have you spent any time to educate, inform and implement the strategy in your plants?”
 I asked.
-The answer was negative and he asked me what I meant with that.
+The answer was “No”.
+That’s where the 95% of work will be spent.

 I very often meet people who believe the job is done because you have developed and documented a plan but to me that is just the beginning and if the plan is not implemented and executed the effort is wasted.